 Coronavirus hotspots: Centre shares key parameters with states

-New Delhi, May 18: The Centre has shared a list of key paramers for states to follow while categorising areas into red, orange or green zones.
+New Delhi, May 18: The Centre has shared a list of key parameters for states to follow while categorising areas into red, orange or green zones.

 The parameter is based on total active cases, cases per lakh population, doubling rate calculated over a seven-day period, case fatality rate, testing ratio (number of tests per lakh population) and sample positivity rate.